arthurkay/container-presentation/README.md

 The orchestration of the virtual network and name resolution is handled by [Docker-compose](https://github.com/arthurkay/container-presentation/blob/copy/docker-compose.yaml) to create an application that is decoupled in architecture, but still runs like a tradition application.

-This is the core app
+This is what makes up the core app.

 ### dataStore

 The dataStore is a service name of the MySQL container.
 This container has a MySQL database attached to it and volume mappings to the local machine.
+This too is done for persisiting data beyond the container life cycle.

 ### adminer